crablab/dissertation/reports/final_report/final_report.md

 The Web Bluetooth API requires user interaction on the page before scanning can even take place, and in any event the user needs to explicitly provide consent to pair with a device via a prompt.
 In the solution, an `onClick` event from a button is used to call the function.
 Once called, the function scans devices and looks for an explicit unique identifier for the specific HM-10 in use (transcribed from the BLE Scanner app): `0x484D536F6674`.
 It is possible to apply filters based on GATT characteristics, however, for simplicity this is avoided.
 The name of the device should then be logged, and the pairing sequence initiated (requiring user confirmation).

 ![Web Bluetooth API issues with Linux Bluetooth drivers](assets/figure14.png)

 ![Web Bluetooth Chrome Debugging tools showing the driver/adaptor issue](assets/figure15.png)

 Web Bluetooth is so experimental that it requires enabling a Chromium feature flag [@noauthor_web_nodate] and on Linux, enabling an experimental flag for Bluez [@acassis_how_2016].
+As can be seen in Figure 14 and Figure 15, despite using a compatible Bluetooth adaptor recognised by Bluez, it was not possible get the Web Bluetooth API working on the hardware available to me.

 As an alternative for the proof of concept, I looked into the Web NFC library.
 This allows you to read/write to NDEF tags from the Chrome browser.
 Low level protocols are not exposed so to "exchange" data in a challenge reponse a workaround would be required.
 For example, writing to the "tag" and then reading it straight after with the microcontroller responding with a signed version of the previously written data instead.
 The Web NFC library is however similarly unstable to the Web Bluetooth library and is not widely implemented beyond some limited alpha testing which was announced in March [@francois_beaufort_interact_2020].